Vinark117/old-docs.vinark.dev/better-rule-tiles/get-started.md

 > *Note, it's best to change the grid type before you start working on anything, to avoid displacement of the grid due to the different coordinate systems.*

 ## The editor settings
+### Settings toolbar

 There are a few settings you can tweak to help you in the editor:
+- **Show sprite drawer** - When this option is enabled you'll see a sprite drawer on the left side of the editor.
 - **Highlight modified cells** - When this option is enabled it highlights grid cells with a flashing outline, which have been modified in the **inspector window**.
 - **Show ruler** - When enabled, it shows a ruler on the bottom and left side of the window, to help orient yourself on the grid.